diandian2710/Blog_Spring-Boot/README.md

 # Update

 ## 2020
-12-01 Realize function-level authority control
-11-30 Use the vue-elment-admin project to improve the background interface design 11-17 Refactored the project, completed the establishment of the basic background interface, realized loading the menu by role, and cancelled the front desk access restriction
+11-2 Refactored the project, completed the establishment of the basic background interface, realized loading the menu by role, and cancelled the front desk access restriction
-04-27 Use the front-end interceptor, migrate the database to mysql 8.0.15, and initialize the background management page 04-13 Complete the picture upload function
+10-27 Use the front-end interceptor, migrate the database to mysql 8.0.15, and initialize the background management page 10-13 Complete the picture upload function
-04-11 Complete the book classification function
+10-11 Complete the book classification function
-04-08 Complete the book paging function
+10-08 Complete the book paging function
-04-06 Complete the book query function
+10-06 Complete the book query function
-04-05 Complete the book modification function
+10-05 Complete the book modification function
-04-04 Complete the book deletion function
+10-04 Complete the book deletion function
-04-03 Complete the new functions of the book
+10-03 Complete the new functions of the book